-Treetops Resort is one of the greatest year-round vacation destinations in the United States.
-Nestled near the far-north convergence of Lake Michigan and Lake Huron, the resort features natural surroundings that are second to none.
+Treetops Resort is one of the greatest year-round vacation destinations in the U.S. Nestled near the far-north convergence of Lake Michigan and Lake Huron, the resort features natural surroundings that are second to none.

 In the winter, visitors enjoy the resort’s 23 scenic ski slopes.
 And in the summer, Treetops’ 81 holes of championship golf (including North America’s #1 par 3 course, Threetops) challenge amateurs and professionals alike.

 Amenities such as heated pools, corporate meeting rooms, a full-service spa and salon, bike trails, and more, make this 2,100-acre Gaylord, Michigan resort appealing to guests of all ages.